syl20lego/rn-skeleton/README.md

 # rn-skeleton
 Having trouble finding examples for integrating keys frameworks such has redux with saga and navigation on React Native.
-It is easy to find example on a specific topic butI could never find everything that would work together.
+It is easy to find example on a specific topic but I could never find everything that would work together.
 I did some adaptation to my style and there are probably other ways, if you like or dislike, feel free to leave comments or suggestions.

 React native skeleton project for: